subhajit1311-dev/Video_Tube/src/readme.md

 ## why we use mongooseAggregatePaginate?
 #### What is it?
 Ans: A plugin for paginating aggregation queries in Mongoose.Why use it?Ans: Prevents loading all data at once, making queries efficient.How to use?Ans:-  Add .plugin(mongooseAggregatePaginate) to the schema and use aggregatePaginate().

+## what is cookie-parser?
+#### The middleware will parse the Cookie header on the request and expose the cookie data as the property req.cookies and, if a secret was provided, as the property req.signedCookies.
+These properties are name value pairs of the cookie name to cookie value.